Vested vs INDmoney vs IBKR vs Rovia: best US stock platform for Indians

 |---|---|

-| Vested | Curated list: ~200 ETFs + top US stocks.
-Limited mid/small-cap coverage.
-No options, no OTC stocks, no international markets. |
+| Vested | Full US universe: all NYSE/NASDAQ-listed stocks and ETFs, including small- and mid-caps.
+No options, no OTC (pink-sheet) stocks, no international exchanges. |

 | IBKR | Everything.
 NYSE, NASDAQ, AMEX, OTC, plus 80+ international exchanges.
 Options, futures (margin permission required, not for most retail), bonds, mutual funds. |